Bulova Accutron Repair & Restoration Services

 • Even when new, these watches, (equipped with a 1.35V Mercury battery), were not considered "self starters" (as reported in Bulova's original technical manual/documentation, dated August, 1975, which we have in our library).
 After installing the AccuCell battery and closing the back/door, it "may" not immediately begin running.
 Often it will.
 However, occasionally the watch will require a slight "thump" on the 9 o'clock side after installing a battery.
 This will start the tuning fork vibration, and then the new battery will continue that "in-motion" state.

 • It's important to mention that Using Silver Oxide batteries (instead of the Mercury cells originally used), can present problems occasionally.
 As antique electronic timepieces, each consumes voltage differently.
-Some will seem to run fast upon first putting it back into service after a repair, and then will “settle down” after a couple of weeks (or even days).
+Some will seem to run fast upon first putting it back into service after a restoration, and then will “settle down” after a couple of weeks (or even days).
 Others will run slow after shipping, and then will require a slightly higher voltage to maintain proper tuning fork vibration rythum.
 No one knows why this happens.
 Our restorations are tested for at least 14 days before shipping.
-And still after tens of thousands of repairs, it happens with about 1 in 20 Accutrons.
+And still after tens of thousands of restorations, it happens with about 1 in 20 Accutrons.
 The watch is typically sent back for an adjustment, and performs well thereafter. (see below)

 • Eveready recently changed their 394 and 387S batteries.
 According to the manufacturer, they've consolidated the two sizes into one that's comparable to the original 387S.
 They are packaging the new #394 in the old 387S Retail Packaging.
 Confusing, I know, but all our 387S purchases from the manufacturer have appeared this way.
 See Photo on the Accutron Parts page.